kuhn-ruess/cmdbsyncer-docs/docs/basics/custom_attributes.md

 ## Create real Custom Attributes with Rewrites

 In the Module-Specific Rewrite Section, it is since Version 3.3 possible to create New labels using Templates.
-Please refer to the [Rewrite Attributes](rewrite_attributes.md) This is more powerful as this global option.
+Please refer to the [Rewrite Attributes](rewrite_attributes.md) This is more powerful than this global option.

+## Jinja Support in Custom Attributes

+Since Version 3.12.1, the Outcome value of Custom Attribute rules supports Jinja templating.
+You can use all of the host's attributes and the `{{HOSTNAME}}` placeholder in the value field.